Diagram-Driven Course Questions Generation: Experiments

 \subsection{Evaluation metrics}

 We evaluate our model using established language generation metrics, including BLEU \cite{papineni2002bleu}, Bert Score, METEOR \cite{denkowski2014meteor}, CIDEr \cite{vedantam2015cider}, and ROUGE \cite{lin2004rouge}.
-We evaluate model performance using the pycocoevalcap package to measure alignment between generated and ground truth questions.
-In addition to traditional question metrics, we propose the Diagram Element Hit Number (DEHN) to measure the utilization of diagram elements in the generated questions.
-Due to the uneven distribution of elements across diagrams, with some containing over 30 elements, a single question cannot cover all elements.
-Thus, we define DEHN as the count of diagram elements present in the generated question, providing a complementary metric to assess the model's ability to incorporate relevant diagram information.
-The DEHN is calculated as follows: $\text{DEHN} = \frac{1}{|Q|} \sum_{q \in Q} \sum_{i=1} \mathbb{1}(e_i \in q)$ where $|Q|$ represents the total number of generated questions, $q$ is a single question from the set of generated questions $Q$, and $\mathbb{1}(e_i \in q)$ is an indicator function that equals 1 if the diagram element $e_i$ is present in the question $q$ and 0 otherwise.
-This metric quantitatively measures how well the model incorporates relevant diagram elements into the generated questions, complementing traditional metrics.
+We evaluate model performance using the \textit{pycocoevalcap} package to measure alignment between generated and ground truth questions.
+At the same time, in order to evaluate the relevance of generated questions to diagrams, we introduce the FLEUR evaluation index \cite{lee2024fleur} to supplement the evaluation metrics.